fiefaneves/RoadToDev/README.md

 This project is a byproduct of our course through "Desenvolvimento de Software", where we were supposed to create a real life application using some form of AI.RoadToDev is a simple way of understanding what you will need to learn to achieve a certain goal in the developers scenary.
- Based on your answer to the sign up form, wich indicates your level os expertise and and areas of interest,the openai api will, (while in this MVP version) create a text form road map indicating the areas the user needs to focus, and later on, the application will give a more interactive and reactive response regarding the road map it self.A web-based application powered by AI to help developers generate personalized learning roadmaps based on their skills and preferences.
+ Based on your answer to the sign up form, wich indicates your level os expertise and and areas of interest, the openai api will, (while in this MVP version) create a text form road map indicating the areas the user needs to focus, and later on, the application will give a more interactive and reactive response regarding the road map it self.
+A web-based application powered by AI to help developers generate personalized learning roadmaps based on their skills and preferences.
 This project demonstrates a full-stack implementation with a focus on modern technologies and best practices.

 ---